 Of course, there’s a lot of regulation involved in dealing with millions of international customers and their banks, and PayPal operates in different capacities in different countries.
 In China, PayPal can only operate domestically.
 In the US, PayPal is not a bank and is subject to state payment processor regulations; in the EU, PayPal has a banking license.
 It gets complicated very quickly.

-PayPal and Western Union are hardly alone in the global payments market.
-This almost nostalgic piece in Wired serves as a reminder of how far we’ve come, and how fast online payment processors have become part of so many people’s livelihoods.
+PayPal and Western Union are hardly alone in the global payments market, and it’s amazing how fast online payment processors have become part of so many people’s livelihoods.

 How international money transfers work

 We might think of PayPal, Western Union, and the like as front-ends for international payments.
 They’re the companies with which we as consumers are familiar, but they in turn rely on other services to facilitate funds transfers.

 Just as ACH and Fedwire operate as transfer networks in the US, other networks facilitate international payments.
 SWIFT, the Society for Worldwide Interbank Financial Telecommunication, is a key player in the global payments game.
 SWIFT does not actually move money; their network transmits messages between banks that allow the banks to make transfers.
 Rather than giving someone your bank account number, then, you use a SWIFT account number and SWIFT does the rest.
 They’re also not a corporation, but a cooperative owned by the banks who use the network.
 Based in Belgium, with a chairman from Pakistan and a CEO from Spain, SWIFT is about as international as a financial entity gets.